nicolaus-hee/esp8266-saeco-intelia-mqtt/README.md

 ## Objective & inspiration

-Integrate my Saeco coffee maker into Openhab to control it with MQTT and Google Assistant voice commands.
+Integrate my Saeco coffee maker into [openHAB](https://openhab.org) to control it with MQTT and Google Assistant voice commands.

 I wanted to be able to:
 * Switch coffee maker on / off